ViktorPavlovA/tracking-people/points/README.md

-# too understand what goes wrong need grab data from bounty box
+# Too understand what goes wrong need grab data from bounty box

 Here located coordinates of points, before used filter